mcihanozer/CSEMS/README.md

  1. Implementing related event handlers
  2. Registering to the related event managers

- for having the chance of implementing the related event handlers, first we need to inherit from the related event handlers.
+For being able to implement the related event handlers, we need to inherit from the related event handlers.
 In our case, these are `LB_IMouseEventHandler` and `LB_ITouchEventHandler`.
 So, we will define our `HexfallGameController` class as `public class HexfallGameController : LB_BaseGameObject, LB_IMouseEventHandler, LB_ITouchEventHandler`.

  After having the event handlers, implementing them is straightforward and not any different than implementing any interface method.
 Let's assume, we have the following actions depending on the events we receiver: